uc-cdis/va-doc/docs/source/index.md

 ## **GWAS Results**

-Use this App to view the status & results of submitted workflows.
-Click the arrow in the Submitted Job Statuses box to activate the drop down menu and see the status of your analysis.
-This menu will display a history of your submitted jobs including the Run ID of your analysis, the start time, and the finish time when the run is completed.
-The menu will also show the status of your analysis:
+This app is used to view your job status and results.

+The landing page displays a table of submitted jobs including the Run ID of your analysis, the workflow name, the start time, and the finish time.
+The table may be sorted by any column by clicking on the up or down arrows next to the column name.
+The "Manage columns" button in the upper right corner can be used to toggle the display of any column.

+Three additional columns are displayed by default: job status, details, and actions.
+The details columns lists additional information about your submitted job.
+The Input button links to your GWAS job configuration options and the execution button presents information about the execution of your GWAS job including messages from log files.
+If your job has completed successfully, you can review your output using the Results Button or download it directly from the Actions menu.
+If you wish to re-run your job, you can do so by selecting "retry" from the Actions Menu.
+The job status column provides information about the execution status of your job.
+The displayed values are:

 * Pending - your analysis was placed in the queue to run, depending on the length of the queue your analysis could start in the range of several minutes to several hours
 * In Progress - your analysis is started and running, depending on your selection of cohort and variables it could finish in the range of half an hour to three hours
-* Failed - your analysis returned the error, it is advised to review/change your GWAS parameters or contact our help desk at [MVPLOI@va.gov](mailto:MVPLOI@va.gov)
+* Failed - your analysis returned the error, it is advised that you review/change your GWAS parameters which can be reviewed by clicking on the 'input' button under details and review the 'execution' of your job.
+If you need further support, contact our help desk at [vadc@lists.uchicago.edu](mailto:vadc@lists.uchicago.edu)
 * Completed - your analysis was successfully completed and you may download the results of the GWAS analysis from this menu

-Once completed, you may download the results of the GWAS analysis from this menu.
-By pressing the ‘Download’ link a zip file will start downloading to your computer.
+ Once completed, you may review the output from your submission by clicking on the "Results" button in the details column.
+The results landing includes an interactive Manhattan chart, viewable QQ plot, and a searchable table of the Top Loci.
+The Manhattan chart may be downloaded separately as a png format file and the Top Loci table as a tsv file.
+A button at the top of the results page enables downloading of all results.
+This will be a zip format file which will be downloaded to your computer.
 Depending on your cohort and variables selection, the file size can vary in the range of 700MB up to 1.3GB.
 The file contains the following: Manhattan plot, QQ plot, metadata file containing all of your selections, your study's attrition table, and per-chromosome GWAS summary statistics.

 # Frequently Asked Questions

 ## **Where can I find more documentation on the OHDSI Atlas app?**

 ATLAS was developed and is maintained by the OHDSI community.
 Tutorials for the ATLAS tool can be found [here](https://github.com/OHDSI/Atlas/wiki) and the book about the OHDSI can be found [here](https://ohdsi.github.io/TheBookOfOhdsi/).
 These resources contain a lot of useful information, particularly you might find it useful to read about [Cohort Definition](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html#Cohorts).
-If you need help, please reach out to our help desk at [MVPLOI@va.gov](mailto:MVPLOI@va.gov)
+If you need help, please reach out to our help desk at [vadc@lists.uchicago.edu](mailto:vadc@lists.uchicago.edu)

 ## **What are harmonized variables?**